 This review covers Line 6’s AMPLIFi 75 amplifier which is rated at 75 watts.
-There is also a 150 watt version available – you guessed it – the AMPLIFi 150.
+There is also a 150-watt version available – you guessed it – the AMPLIFi 150.
 You can read through this review even if considering the 150 watt version as the features are essentially identical.

 AMPLiFi 75 Features

-The easiest way to describe this amp is that it’s a mix between a guitar amplifier and a bluetooth full range stereo speaker system controlled by an iPhone/iPad (android compatibility coming in the future).
+The easiest way to describe this amp is that it’s a mix between a guitar amplifier and a Bluetooth full range stereo speaker system controlled by an iPhone/iPad (Android compatibility coming in the future).
 This is really a unique amp as you can see from these main features:

 This is what brings the AMPLiFi to life – having five speakers allows the amp to deliver a full spectrum of sound.
 The main speaker is a standard 8 inch Celestion speaker (or a 12 inch in the 150 watt version) you see in pretty much any amp.
 In addition there are two tweeters and two mis-bass drivers.
 These extra four speakers allow the amp to produce the full range of frequencies just like a stereo system.
 As explained later, this is why the AMPLiFi stands out compared to other guitar amps.

 Rather than tweak all the settings using actual amp knobs, the AMPLiFi is designed to be used with an app on your iPhone or iPad.
 Android compatibility is not yet available but Line 6 have said it will be coming soon.
 The Bluetooth integration means you can control your amp wirelessly.
-In reality this means you can tweak your tone while sitting on the couch or even use your iPhone to control what song is being played during a party.
+In reality, this means you can tweak your tone while sitting on the couch or even use your iPhone to control what song is being played during a party.

 75 watts (or 150)

 The AMPLiFi 75 delivers 75 watts while the AMPLiFi 150 is (obviously) 150 watts.
 Both are 100% solid state.
-The AMPLiFi was designed to be a home use product, but with the 150 watt version you could easily take this to band practice or possibly gigs.
+The AMPLiFi was designed to be a home use product, but with the 150-watt version you could easily take this to band practice or possibly gigs.

 iOS or Android App and Cloud

-The free iOS or Android apps allows you to remotely control your amp and effect tones and save your patches.
-The app is integrated with your device’s music library which means if you load up a song from your iTunes or music on Android to jam with, the app will search the cloud library for user created tones that match that song.
+The free iOS or Android apps allow you to remotely control your amp and effect tones and save your patches.
+The app is integrated with your device’s music library which means if you load up a song from your iTunes or music on Android to jam with, the app will search the cloud library for user-created tones that match that song.
 Any tones you save will also be available and you can save tones for specific songs.
 The app currently has over 70 amp models, over 100 effects and over 20 speaker cabinets.
 This will surely grow over time.
 Up to eight effects can be used simultaneously.